 Prescription Drug Abuse Prevention

 A major initiative toward prescription drug abuse prevention has been the implementation of community prescription drug drop boxes.
 These are drop boxes that citizens can utilize to dispose of their unused prescription drugs.

 Click here for a list of the existing prescription drug drop box locations throughout Wyoming.

-Click here to obtain information from the FDA on how to properly dispose of prescription drugs in your home.
+Click here to obtain information on how to properly dispose of prescription drugs in your home.